 The study also looked at the challanges facing Nigerian tertiary institutions.
 Result of our data analysis showed that inadequate funding, corruption by institution administrators, leadership and management problems including politics and union activities are the major challanges facing Nigerian institutions with mean ranking of 0.890,0.877 and 0.873 respectively.
 According to our respondents, if the above problems are not well addressed, especially the issue of funding and corruption by University administrators, no Nigerian tertiary institutions will be among 300 first class institutions in the Whole World in the next 20 years.
-The findings of this study goes to butress the agitation of the Academic staff union of Nigerian Universities (ASUU) with the federal government of Nigeria on the need to improve funding of Universities and other tertiary institutions.
+The findings of this study goes to butress the agitation of the Academic staff union of Nigerian Universities (ASUU) with the federal governement of Nigeria on the need to improve funding of Universities and other tertiary institutions.
 According to them in the past years, budgetary allocation to Education in Nigeria has been totally ambysmal, but the past two years have been the worst and something urgent needs to be done, to avoid further deteoriation of the falling standard of education in Nigeria.
-Also, this finding has given credence to the work carried out by O.A Bamiro (2013) on tertiary education in Nigeria and the challange of corporate governance, who asserted in his work that allocation to education sector in relation to the total government budget has been abysmally poor.
+Also, this finding has given credence to the work carried out by O.A Bamiro (2013) on tertiary education sector in relation to the total governemnt budget has been abysmally poor.
 He recommended for the adherence of the general advocacy that developing nations such as Nigeria, should be allocating not less than 26% of the total national budget to education as recommended by UNESCO.